-Dark Chocolate Cherry Oatmeal Cookies from The Food Charlatan
+9. Dark Chocolate Cherry Oatmeal Cookies Recipe

 My mom just sent us kids a list of gift ideas for my dad.
 His birthday is in December, so all the gift giving tends to happen once a year for him.
 Here are some of the things he put on his list: